CameronCombs578/Knowledge-Base-Combs/content/australia-habitats-animals/australia-birds.md

 		- These creatures are normally tamed enough to eat from a human's hand.
 ## Summary

-Birds are unique creatures located in the Americas.
-Their ability to fly in environments such as forests, mountains, and others makes them stand out from other creatures living in the Americas.
+Birds are unique creatures located in Australia.
+Their ability to fly in environments such as forests, mountains, and others makes them stand out from other creatures living in Australia.